Battle of the Soyang River: Aftermath

-Crippling losses, particularly in the PVA 12th and 15th Armies, had forced Peng Dehuai to abandon his offensive.
-The inability of these weakening armies to mount effective attacks against the adjusted X Corps positions after 19 May had endangered the PVA/KPA forces farther east since the failure to advance astride Route 24 meant that the PVA/KPA moving to and below Route 20 in the Hajinbu-ri-Yuch'on-ni sector were simply taking themselves farther and farther out on a limb.
+Crippling losses, particularly in the PVA 12th and 15th Armies, had forced Peng to abandon his offensive.
+The inability of these weakening armies to mount effective attacks against the adjusted X Corps' positions after 19 May had endangered the PVA/KPA forces farther east since the failure to advance astride Route 24 meant that the PVA/KPA moving to and below Route 20 in the Hajinbu-ri-Yuch'on-ni sector were simply taking themselves farther and farther out on a limb.
 Though fresh reserves were available, the casualties among the assault echelons had been exceptionally heavy, largely as a result of the Van Fleet rate of artillery fire and round the-clock air attacks, and Peng apparently decided against subjecting his reserves to the same punishment and extreme losses.
 Peng called for a rapid, almost precipitate, withdrawal, with covering forces fighting only light delaying actions except where strong blocks were needed to keep withdrawal routes open.
 The previous general disposition of forces was to be restored, the Hwacheon Reservoir again marking the division between PVA and KPA sectors and also marking generally the northern limit of the withdrawal.

+During the month of May alone, an estimated 65,000 Chinese and North Korean soldiers were killed in action fighting against the 2nd Infantry Division.
+In a single valley where artillery had unleashed its fury, the corpses of over 5,000 PVA/KPA soldiers were counted.